Geeksltd/GCop/Rules/GCop117.md

 ## Rule description

-Using true or false for `boolean` arguments is not meaningful enough.
+Using `true` or `false` for `bool` arguments is not meaningful enough.
 Instead, specify the parameters name that the reader will immediately understand its purpose.

 ## Example 1